 Who we are

-Details of each separate legal entity are provided on our website www.lipmankaras.com and in the Legal Notice also on our website.
+The details of each separate legal entity are provided on our website www.lipmankaras.com and in the Legal Notice also provided on our website.

 Lipman Karas’ Data Protection Officer’s details are as follows:

 Kinds and Categories of Personal Information we Collect and Hold

 “personal information” has the same meaning as the term “personal data” and means information relating to an identified or identifiable individual; and